gabx/R-project/README.md

 ## config folder

-Files in my `~/.config/r` directory
+A collection fo files in my `~/.config/r` directory on a Archlinux machine.
+On this machine, most program config files are gathered in the `$XDG_HOME_CONFIG` folder.

 * Renviron

+A very few basic *var:value* lines.

 * Rprofile.R

+This file is sourced at R start-up.
+It has grown and improved over time.

-* helpers.R
+* helper.R

+A random collection of short code to help daily work in `R`.
+To load these functions and avoid to pollute top-level namespace, best is to build a `R package` .
+I prefere a lightweight alternative : source the `helper.R` script in a dedicated environment.
+See `?sys.source`, `?new.env` and this [stackoverfolw thread](http://stackoverflow.com/questions/1266279/how-to-organize-large-r-programs)
+for more info.

 ## documentation folder

-Collection of useful pdf about R. Beginner and advance, french and english.
+A collection of useful documentations in *.pdf* format .
+Beginner and advance, french and english.